LarsChristianK/fun/README.md

 # fun
-A bunch of executables that you should not run without saving your work
+A bunch of executables that you should not run !DO NOT RUN! need to be public for downloading